• Skip to main content

 Champions of the League

-The reigning champions are the Indy Thunder from Indianapolis, Indiana.
-This team has held the championship for four years.
+The reigning champions are the Indy Edge.
+They won their first World Series in 2022.
+Previously, the Indy Thunder team held the championship for four years.
 Only the Austin Blackhawks from Austin Texas has reigned as champions for 7 years consecutively and the True Site team from Albuquerque, New Mexico for 6 years straight.

 Founding Fathers of Beep Baseball